 |from 2012 to 2022, matching the national growth rate.|

 |In 2012, 7.2% of U.S. truck drivers were self-employed.*|

 |Truck drivers comprised 2% of Oregon's self-employed|

 |In Oregon, 1,933 drivers held a Class C CDL as of Dec.
 2010.|

 |In 2010, there were 574 "green" truck driving jobs across Oregon.|

 |Oregon trucking programs had 659 graduates in 2012.|

 |* Includes light and service delivery truck drivers|

 |Sources: Oregon Employment Department; U.S. Bureau of Labor Statistics; Oregon Department of Transportation|

 Despite the number of available jobs and a high unemployment rate, the trucking industry continues to experience a shortage of workers.
-Oregon's truck driver shortage is currently being addressed by groups like TSC and OTA through new workforce development initiatives and training programs, which are driven forward by the growing need for these workers.
+Oregon's truck driver shortage is currently being addressed by groups like TSC and OTA through new workforce development initiatives and training programs, which are driven the growing need for these workers.
 The challenges presented by a near-retirement-age workforce are being compounded by the hiring difficulties faced by many trucking companies, making it clear that the demand for drivers will remain high for some time to come.